ethereum/ethereum-org-website/src/content/public-goods-funding/index.md

 - Roads
 - Public healthcare
 - Access to clean air
-- Law enforcement and national defense

 ## Why is funding public goods important? {#importance-of-funding-public-goods}

 Unlike [private goods](https://www.investopedia.com/terms/p/private-good.asp), public goods provide benefits for the majority, not just one individual.
 Such goods are necessary in creating a future that results in positive outcomes for all members of society.
 Public roads, for example, facilitate commerce and increase societal prosperity and wellbeing.

 Traditionally, public goods are usually made available by governments (through taxes collected from citizens).
-Private markets can also create public goods: the radio is an example of a public good—broadcast stations cannot prevent listeners from receiving signals (i.e., it is nonexcludable) and multiple individuals can listen at the same time (i.e., it is nonrivalrous).
+Private markets can also create public goods: the radio is an example of a public good.
+Broadcast stations cannot prevent listeners from receiving signals (i.e., it is non-excludable) and multiple individuals can listen at the same time (i.e., it is non-rivalrous).

 However, the conventional models of building and funding public goods run into various problems.
-Not only have these issues stymied the development of public goods, but it has also resulted in public goods with [negative externalities](https://corporatefinanceinstitute.com/resources/knowledge/economics/negative-externalities/).
+Not only have these issues discouraged the development of public goods, but it has also resulted in public goods with [negative externalities](https://corporatefinanceinstitute.com/resources/knowledge/economics/negative-externalities/).

-### Problems of traditional public goods funding {problems-of-traditional-public-goods-funding}
+## Problems of traditional public goods funding {#problems-of-traditional-public-goods-funding}

 ### 1. Misaligned incentives {#misaligned-incentives}